Massive Khan rally defies Pakistan ruling party

 NATO's full report on the incident, which Pakistan has already rejected based on media leaks, is expected to be released on Monday.
 It reportedly faults both sides in the incident.

-Khan's anti-American stance is often thought to reflect the views of the security establishment, which includes the powerful army and its Directorate of Inter-Services Intelligence (ISI).
+Khan's anti-American stance is often thought to reflect the views of the security establishment, which includes the powerful army and its Directorate of Inter-Services Intelligence.

 The U.S. ambassador to Pakistan, Cameron Munter, however, said in November that he didn't see Khan as anti-American.